-The challenge is finding the best small microwave countertop options that still provide enough customization and power options for the foods you like best.
-That’s why our #1 pick is easily the LG LCS0712ST, which at 0.7 cubic feet of cooking space is small enough to fit in tight corners, but doesn’t give up useful features like 9 menu buttons and 10 power levels.
+So, with all these features in mind, we settled on the LG LCS0712ST Microwave for our #1 pick, which at 0.7 cubic feet of cooking space is small enough to fit in tight corners, but doesn’t give up useful features like 9 menu buttons and 10 power levels.

 |Rank||#1 - Editor's Pick/Best All-Around Small Microwave||#2 Pick - Most Useful Shortcuts||#3 Pick - Best for Tight Spaces|

 |Dimensions||19.2 x 15.9 x 11.5"||17.8 x 12.9 x 10.1"||17.75 x 12.5 x 10.25"|

 |One Touch Buttons||30 Seconds, 6 Menu Buttons||30 Seconds, 6 Express Cooking Buttons, 6 Menu Buttons||N/A|